itsthea962/vbColourPicker/README.md

 Use the betas at your own risk

-Feel free to use these files, just credit my GitHub page when doing so
+Feel free to use these files, just credit my GitHub page if you want :-)

 v1.4 Is the latest, as seen below, brings so^me new spicy customisation features as you can see (plus more)